MoneerK/custom-docker-image/README.md

 # custom-docker-image
-building a custome docker image from scratch(ish)
+Building a custome docker image from scratch(ish)